3 Day Outlander Tour in Scotland

 Scotland Outlander Inspired Tour with Special Guests!

-Price: £575 per person. (up to 30 persons on this tour).
+Price: £595 per person. (up to 30 persons on this tour).
 This includes guided transport, bottled water, entrance fees and snacks.
-It excludes meals and accommodation.
+It excludes, unless otherwise specified, meals and accommodation.
+For August dates there is a price reduction for those not taking the transfer from Birmingham.

 Why Choose This Tour:

 Apart from the fact that we have some fantastic guests on each touring day of this trip, our company is run by fans of the show and books.
-Catriona Stevenson, who will be your guide for the duration, has been leading Outlander tours for nearly 2 years and was a supporting actor in season 2.
+Catriona Stevenson, who will be your guide for the duration in July, has been leading Outlander tours for nearly 2 years and was a supporting actor in season 2 (and 4).

 She was also lucky enough to be a part of a behind the scenes studio tour and although there will be no spoilers, she has held the Duke of Sandringham’s head in her hands and not to mention Sam’s and Tobias’s swords.